 wheresthedance.com/ A web site which lists a large number of square, round, contra, and other dances around the world.
 Put in a date, find a dance.

 Square Dance ABC The web site you go to if you are calling an ABC (beginner) square dance.
 There are the call lists, but best of all choreography using the call lists.

-Perry's Place a store in Kentucky which has many of the out-of-print records both square dance and round dance.
+Perry's Place is a store in Kentucky which has many of the out-of-print records both square dance and round dance.
 They buy collections of records on Ebay and also sell bunches of records on Ebay.
-If you call or email them, however, they can search out records you need.
-Used records are $2.00 and new records $6.20 plus shipping as of Feb.
-2007.
-They took down their web site in 2009 but their email is .
+If you call (859-553-2495) or email them, however, they can search out records you need.
+Used records are $3.00, new records $6.50, new Royal's are $7.00, plus shipping as of January 2015.
+Their email is .

 United States Callers Associations - This is a page listing United States callers associations by state with their web sites where applicable.
 There is also a short list of umbrella callers organizations.

 www.callerlab.org - The site of the international Association of Square Dance Callers which holds (among other things) the widely accepted lists of calls that are in the Mainstream, Plus, A-1, A-2, C-1, C-2 and C-3A square dance programs.